rzach/multlog/README.md

   ```
   is checked for the string "gernot".
 If `<command>` is a Prolog
   system but fails this test, or if it is no Prolog system but passes
-  the test, send a bug report to MUltlog@logic.at.
+  the test, submit an issue on https://github.com/rzach/multlog/.

 ### 6.2 Runtime errors